OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Methodology

 \subsection{State}

 OptiMUS-0.3 manages and modifies the solution using states saved in JSON format.
 The state consists of the following components:

 \begin{itemize} \item \textbf{Parameters}: OptiMUS-0.3 can choose a symbol for each parameter, infer its shape, and define the parameter if it is not explicitly included in the problem statement.
-Numerical data from the problem statement is replaced by a symbol and stored separately for later use, ensuring that the parameter list remains concise and easy to include in future prompts.
+Numerical data from the problem statement is replaced by a symbol and stored separately for later use, ensuring that the parameter list remains concise and easy to include in future prompts. \item \textbf{Clauses}: Each clause (objective or constraint) consists of a natural language description, a \LaTeX~formulation, and code implementing the clause.